dasariramacharan/az-pg/Services/Azure Resource Manager.md

          *   limit which types and instances of resources can be deployed,
          *   limit which regions can host a type of resource.
          *   You can require a tag value on resources to organize billing by departments.

+##Enables Access Control
+       Resource Manager enables you to control who has access to specific actions for your organization.
+It natively integrates role-based access control (RBAC) into the management platform and applies that access control to all services in your resource group.

+##Tags
+Resource Manager provides a tagging feature that enables you to categorize resources according to your requirements for managing or billing.
+Use tags when you have a complex collection of resource groups and resources, and need to visualize those assets in the way that makes the most sense to you.